Nandi people: History

-A totality of various traditions making up the narrative of the Settlement of Nandi seem to date the origin of a differentiated Nandi identity to the early decades of the nineteenth century and no later than the latter decades of the eighteenth century.
-The development of the Nandi identity is intrinsically linked to the settlement of Nandi County.
+A synthesis of various oral traditions concerning the Settlement of Nandi suggests that the emergence of a distinct Nandi identity took place in the early decades of the nineteenth century, and at the latest, by the latter part of the eighteenth century.
+The formation of this identity occurred over several decades, during which diverse clans gradually came together, and a clear distinction from the earlier Chemwal identity began to take shape.
+Early accounts describe settlers arriving from the Mount Elgon region, followed by two significant episodes of contact: one in the Kipchorian/Nyando Valley, and another involving encounters with a community on the Uasin Gishu Plateau.
+These areas—corresponding roughly to present-day Nandi and Uasin Gishu Counties—remain predominantly inhabited by people of Nandi ethnicity.

 19th century

 Settlement of Nandi

 Within Nandi tradition, the existence of a differentiated Nandi identity is understood as a distinct process through which various Kalenjin and Maa-speaking clans came to occupy the present day Nandi county.
 The traditional Nandi account is that the first settlers in their country came from Elgon during the time of the Maina and formed the Kipoiis clan; a name that possibly means 'the spirits'.
 They were led by a man named Kakipoch, founder of the Nandi section of the Kalenjin and are said to have settled in the emet (county) of Aldai in south-western Nandi.
+One of the earliest Bororiet was named after Kakipoch and the site of his grave, still shown on Chepilat hill in Aldai was marked by the stump of an ancient olive tree.
+The account of his burial is that his body was laid on ox-hide, together with his possessions, and left for the hyenas.

 Studies of the settlement pattern indicate that the southern regions were the first to be settled, the emet of Aldai on the west and the emet of Soiin on the east, being the first to be established.
 It has been conjectured that the first pororosiek were Kakipoch in Aldai and Tuken in Soiin.

 It is notable that Sirikwa holes (known to the Nandi as mukowanisiek) were almost non-existent in the areas first settled, being only present on the Nandi escarpment itself.
 They were however found in great numbers in the northern regions of Nandi.